domino14/macondo/README.md

 `go install google.golang.org/protobuf/cmd/protoc-gen-go@latest`

+# Creating a new release

+(Notes mostly for myself)

+Tag the release; i.e. `git tag vX.Y.Z`, then `git push --tags`.
+This will kick off a github action that builds and uploads the latest binaries.
+Then you should generate some release notes manually.

 ### Attributions

 Wolges-awsm is Copyright (C) 2020-2022 Andy Kurnia and released under the MIT license.
 It can be found at https://github.com/andy-k/wolges-awsm/.
 Macondo interfaces with it as a server.